Kimberly-Lin/Sleeper-ChatUI/readme.md

 - Could use the useMemo hook to memoize the gif urls (need to determine how often to refresh)
 - Can perhaps save gifs as temporary files for the day and load locally to reduce loading time.
 However, this would take extra memory
+- Figure out a better way to mock messages from other users
 - Currently gifs are denoted by having 'gif' at the start of message strings, but this is an issue since an actual message starting with gif will not be sent as a regular message